Get started on a project

 - Then, click on the Share button;

-These are group labels you add to project to help others identify the project and find the project if it is public.
+These are group labels you add to a project to help others identify the project and find the project, if it is public.
 You can add the project category when creating a project on the Create Project modal as explained in the previous section.

 You can also change the project category from the Project Settings page:

 When you login into your account, all the projects shared with you are accessible on your Home page.
 A project that is shared with you will have the Owner’s avatar tagged to it instead of your own as illustrated in the screenshot below:

 If there is a current project you are working on or there’s a project you’d like to follow, you can “star” (aka “favorite”) a project and save it to your favorites.
 If you are just starting out or just want easy access to reference forms, we recommend you favorite the Starter Forms project.
 To star a project, click on the star icon next to the project name.
 It will turn yellow to let you know the project has been favorited.

 Once you star a project, it will always have a yellow star next to it and show up in the Favorites tab, as shown in the image below.
 To unfavorite or unstar a project, simply click the star again, and it will become grey.

 You can sort projects according to your preference on your home page.
 Projects can be sorted by Date Created, Category, Last Submission and Project Name:

 Click on Show dropdown to view All, Private or Public projects on your shared with you;